robertopablonoel/mamdani-miami/COPY_AUDIT_HALBERT.md

 → Pay off your mortgage 10 years early
 → Upgrade to a 3BR pool house
-→ Actually take those vacations you've been putting off → Build real wealth instead of funding Albany ━━━━━━━━━━━━━━━━━━━━━━━━━━━
+→ Actually take those vacations you've been putting off → Build real wealth instead of funding Mamdani ━━━━━━━━━━━━━━━━━━━━━━━━━━━

 [NOW THE ASK]